 Our natural instinct is to shield children from things that can harm or scare them, which is why movies have ratings and roller coasters have height thresholds.
 But it is also important to educate children, the future adults, about the reality of climate change and decisions their generation can make to slow its progress.

-How do we teach the next generation about climate change in a way that doesn’t inspire fear or inaction?
+How do we teach the next generation about climate change in a way that does not inspire fear or inaction?

 Husband and wife team, Zach Nathan and Iris Lami, co-directors of Gingerhill Farm Retreat, an educational eco-retreat center in Kealakekua, Hawaii that offers internships, volunteer programs, retreats and farm camp programs for kids, warn against trying to scare kids into action.
 “Warning of the dangers of climate change is not enough to motivate a child to live a sustainable lifestyle,” they say.
 “In fact, instilling the fear of such a grave future in a young child is likely to ignite feelings of hopelessness and helplessness, neither of which are motivating emotions.”

-So, how do we teach the next generation about climate change in a way that doesn’t inspire fear or inaction?
+So, how do we teach the next generation about climate change in a way that does not inspire fear or inaction?

 Explain Tangible Ways They Can Make a Difference